StevenB96/Theatre-Ticket-Booking-App/README.md

 ### 4. Enterprise-Grade DevOps & Testing
 *   **Playwright E2E Testing:** A comprehensive suite that tests the entire entity lifecycle, managing strict database dependencies (Theatres → Shows → Performances → Tickets).
 *   **Multi-Stage Docker builds:** Optimised multi-stage `Dockerfile` that handles testing and building in a Playwright-ready environment before deploying to a slim production runner.

 ---

+## 📌 Functional Overview
+The application functions as a comprehensive management suite for theatre operations, split into three core areas:
+*   **Venue & Event Management:** A full CRUD administrative interface for managing theatrical venues, shows, and individual performance schedules.
+*   **Real-Time Analytics:** An insights dashboard that transforms raw relational data into visual metrics, such as revenue tracking and sell-out percentages.
+*   **Inventory & Booking Logic:** An optimised seating visualiser and booking engine that handles real-time seat occupancy and complex relational joins.

+---